Glossary of Terms

 Revenue Management System is a system that analyzes a combination of competitor rates, historical rates/data, market dynamics, and inventory levels to predict demand and provide rate recommendations.

-Room Night: total number of nights booked by an individual or group, not just the number of reservations.
+Room Night – The total number of nights booked by an individual or group, not just the number of reservations.
 Example: a group booked 10 rooms per night for 3 nights for a total of 30 room nights.

 Sales & Catering.
 The teams responsible for selling and servicing group business contracted at a hotel: The primary role of a person in this position is to promote and sell venue space, along with food and beverages, for all types of special events.
 He or she usually has extensive experience in planning parties, like wedding celebrations, awards banquets, fundraising galas, and other social and corporate functions.